jjasinski66/GettingDataProject/README.md

 ### 1. Merges the training and the test sets to create one data set.

-1) read the TEST data
+1) read in the TEST data

 2) combine activity and subject to the Test data